HieuDaoTrung/face_recognition/README.md

   - Retention and completion ratio
   - Buy certificate or not?
 Sales amt and eft

+## CHALLENGES:
+  - Lack of data
+  - Data is not clean

 ## REFERENCES:
 - https://www.researchgate.net/publication/268150454_Where_is_Research_on_Massive_Open_Online_Courses_Headed_A_Data_Analysis_of_the_MOOC_Research_Initiative
 - https://www.researchgate.net/figure/Performance-monitoring-indicators-and-measures-for-MOOC-projects_tbl1_302553639